Popular poems for funerals and non-religious readings

 No sighs, no lack-a-days, no woe-is-me's and none of your sad adieus.

 Go, go, go and get the priest and then go get the booze, boys.

-Losing a parent is hard at any age and for some it can be overwhelming to recount personal stories at the funeral.
-A poem is an alternative way to share your memories and convey how the person influenced you.
+Losing a parent is hard at any age.
+For some, it can be overwhelming to recount personal stories at the funeral.

 Funeral poems for mum

 and of sacrifice and pain,